 Effective measures are:

 An appropriate distance between a new plant and residential areas (sensitive receptors) should be established.
 Investigations have shown that in distances of 150 to 200 meters – depending on topography and dominant wind direction – natural background concentrations are attained (Amlinger et al. 2005);

+It is recognised that at these distances, bioaerosol levels revert to ‘background’ levels which are deemed to be acceptable

 In in-vessel systems (box/tunnel) extremely high bio-aerosol concentrations occur – biofilters reduce these levels but discharge them continuously to the atmosphere.
 Moistening the exhaust gas with spray or sprinkler systems can reduce the aerosol load significantly;

-During the turning of windrows in open systems, temporary higher emissions occur than are discharged via biofilters.
-Averaged over time (taking into account turning and rest periods) the emissions from open windrow systems do not differ from in-vessel systems;

 All materials handling areas and traffic routes need to be kept clean and moist (although water should not be allowed to build up and stagnate, as this will create an odour source);

 The following sub-optimal decomposition conditions in enclosed systems may lead to increased bio-aerosols emissions (e.g. Aspergillus fumigatus, mould spores) upon extraction of the pre-rotted material to an open maturation area.